avantassessment/material-table/README.md

-> :warning: THIS IS NOT material-table, THIS IS A FORKLED VERSION CREATED TO DEAL WITH JSPDF VCULNERABILITY UNTIL OUR PR ON THE ROOT PROJECT IS ACCEPTED.
-CLICK FOR THE ORIGINAL [PACKAGE](https://www.npmjs.com/package/material-table) OR [REPOSITOTY](https://github.com/mbrn/material-table)
+> :warning: **THIS IS NOT `material-table`.
+THIS IS A FORKED VERSION CREATED TO ADDRESS A `jspdf` VULNERABILITY UNTIL OUR PR ON THE ROOT PROJECT IS ACCEPTED.** CLICK FOR THE ORIGINAL [PACKAGE](https://www.npmjs.com/package/material-table) OR [REPOSITORY](https://github.com/mbrn/material-table)

 <br/>
 <br/>